 - 3/4 cup confectioners sugar for coating the cookies

 - Melt butter in a medium saucepan over medium low heat.

-- Add in the sugar, flour, vanilla, salt and chopped pecans.
+- Add in the sugar, flour, vanilla, salt and finely chopped pecans.

 - Mix all together to incorporate evenly and remove from heat.